interstate-labs/preconf-router/README.md

 This is an open source preconfirmation router, this sits between the wallet and the various preconfirmation networks, it allows the wallet to request an inclusion or execution preconfirmation without having to think of the implementation details of the various preconfirmation networks.

-This currently connects to (a-z):
+This currently connects to the following preconfirmation networks (a-z):
- - Bolt
+ - Bolt/Chainbound
- - EthGas
+ - EthGas (in progress)
  - Interstate
- - Luban
+ - Luban (in progress)
  - Primev

 If you would like to be included, please add a pull request!